Decent Food For The "Soul"

 After getting take-out orders for my first two visits, I decided to eat at the restaurant for my next experience.
 The restaurant has a casual appearance that should appeal to most diners, with jazz music playing in the background.
 This time around, I decided to get away from poultry and chose the fried pork chops with turnip greens and the restaurant's namesake, rutabagas (the restaurant's spelling of the vegetable is off by a letter).
 The pork chops were perfectly breaded and seasoned with a nice combination of salt and other spices.
 The pork chop itself was very tender, to the point that I could've eaten it by hand and not having to floss later.
 The pork chops meshed well with the rutabagas, which I discovered is a type of turnip that is much sweeter than what I'm accustomed to.
 If Rudabagas ever decided to make rutabaga greens, it would likely taste much better than the turnip greens that I ordered.
-Before I go further, I must admit that I'm not a fan of turnip greens, and most places that serve it uses salt and meats such as ham hocks for seasonings that doesn't appeal to me.
+Before I go further, I must admit that I'm not a fan of turnip greens (except my Mom's), and most places that serve it uses salt and meats such as ham hocks for seasonings that doesn't appeal to me.
 With so many restaurants cooking turnip greens this way, I am probably in the wrong with my assessment, so don't take this as a put-down of it.
 Overall, the meal was decent that made me more anxious to try the fried chicken, sans gravy.

 As a side note, the waiter who served me didn't do a good job of checking on me after he took my order.
 In fact, the extent of the service that I got from him was only the taking of my order and the serving of my food.
 The waiter didn't even notice that my glass of unsweetened tea was empty, and I had to pay for my meal at the restaurant's lunch counter.
 With that kind of service, I was inclined to give an appropriate "reward" but because I'm not a douchebag, I decided to give the guy a $2 tip.
 However, for future trips to Rudabagas, I will strictly stick to take-out.